About

 Ryan

-Electrical Engineering
+Co-Founder · Electrical Engineering

 Kai

-Computer Engineering
+Co-Founder · Computer Engineering

 What We Believe

-The gap isn't about coaching.
-It's about tools.
+The gap is about tools.

 The performance gap between pro programs and youth basketball isn't about coaching quality.
 Pro coaches have data.
 Youth coaches and private trainers have instinct.